terralang/terra/api.md

     keywords

-A Lua list specifying any additional keywords used your language.
-Like entry-points these also must be valid identifiers.
+A Lua list specifying any additional keywords used in your language.
+Like entry-points, these also must be valid identifiers.
 A keyword in Lua or Terra is always considered a keyword in your language, so you do not need to list them here.

 ---